signalfx/apmworkshop/apm/python/traceinvaders/readme.md

 TraceInvaders runs on MacOS w/ sound effects and Windows w/o sound effects.
 On Windows you'll need to manually set the environment variables that `setup.sh` creates

-It does not require a Splunk APM or Infrastructure agent- but does require a Splunk APM account.
+A Splunk APM account is required but the Splunk APM or Infrastructure agent is not.

 ### Step #1